BitcoinAndLightningLayerSpecs/lsp/LSPS0/common-schemas.md

 > format for SCIDs, and helps separate the SCID type from other
 > types.

+### Channel Identifiers (Channel IDs)

+###### Link: LSPS0.channel_id

+Channel identifiers are the 32-byte `channel_id`s as defined in the [BOLT2 Definition of `channel_id`], i.e., the big-endian XOR of funding transaction's `txid` and `output_index`, encoded encoded as a hex string.

+In contexts where the case is significant (for example, if it will be committed to by some hash or signature) then the representation MUST be in lowercase.
+Otherwise, readers MUST allow both lowercase and uppercase hexadecimal digits.

+[BOLT2 Definition of `channel_id`]: https://github.com/lightning/bolts/blob/29c14c6e12cbdf33f6b724094c81658a614d2e02/02-peer-protocol.md#definition-of-channel_id

 ### SECP256K1 Points / Public Keys / Lightning Network Node IDs

 ###### Link: LSPS0.pubkey